-Whether you’re renting your very first physical location or your 50th, your retail space lease will be one of the most important things you set up.
+Whether you’re a new merchant renting your very first physical shop or you’re a multi-store retailer who’s looking to expand to even more locations, your retail space lease will be one of the most important things you set up.
 A poor lease agreement can drain you financially even if you’re making all your sales goals.

 In this article, we’ll talk about how to negotiate a favorable retail lease.
 Go through the tips below and keep them in mind when you’re dealing with potential landlords.

 Commercial retail leases are different than home leases, so even if you successfully negotiated hundreds of apartment rentals, you’ll want to do your research before going at it with a commercial landlord.
 For starters, commercial lease terms tend to be longer than home rental terms, averaging at about 3 years.
 The structures of responsibility in commercial leases are also more flexible.

 What are the types of commercial retail leases?

 Depending on the type of lease you agree to, your rental suition could range from paying a smaller base rent but be responsible for costs like utilities, maintenance, and taxes to paying a premium to have the landlord take care of all financial responsibilities.

 If you’re a brand new retailer, paying that premium may actually be smarter as it allows you to budget efficiently.)For more clarity, Clint Gharib offered insight on the four main ways that commercial leases are structured in Forbes: